 Often companies need staff with specific expert knowledge for a limited time.
 These people help out in a project or lead a team, for example for the development of a software solution or the set-up of an invoicing system.
 Recruitment companies like Robert Half provide interim managers for this, in other words, freelance experts and managers who support the company on a project by project basis.
 The employer therefore uses the expert knowledge they need for this time period and the interim manager hired has the opportunity to engage in interesting tasks and new challenges.

 For a job that also suits you in terms of its actual content, you must read the job advertisement properly – interpreting the standardised language to figure out the qualifications they want.
 If you don’t find a permanent job straight away, don’t be disappointed.
-Weigh up whether a temporary contract might not be an opportunity for you or use the expertise of Robert Half: as an applicant, it is free of charge to find a company for you.
+Consider whether a temporary contract is right for you, or take advantage of Robert Half's expertise: our service is free of charge for applicants.